ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.10/+article.md

 That's it for our recap of October 2020, folks!
 Stay safe and have a great November 👋

-*originally published as part of the "Monthly Digest" series*. renamed to "Harvest" in 2025.
+*originally published as part of the "Monthly Digest" series, renamed "Harvest" in 2025*.